 I baked these soft cookies with chopped apple a few afternoons ago.

-I made them quickly for the snack for my son and a friend of his, who showed up just as I was saying to myself “I’ve run out of everything, I need to go shopping!, I’ve run out of everything, my fridge is empty!, I’ve run out of everythingoo!”.
-In short, I was about to go shopping armed with a very long shopping list.
+I quickly made them for my son’s and his friend’s snack, who showed up just as I was saying “I’ve run out of everything, I have to go shopping!, I’ve run out of everything, my fridge is empty!, I’ve run out of everythiiiiing!”.
+So I was about to go shopping armed with a very long grocery list.

-Having a guest with an empty pantry gave me a couple of minutes of typical Italian mom and grandma anxiety: “and now? what do I feed these two poor, malnourished, hungry teenagers?”. 😂
+Having a guest with an empty pantry gave me a couple of minutes of typical Italian moms and grandmas’ anxiety: “and now? what do I feed these two poor, undernourished, hungry teenagers?”. 😂

-Skipping the shopping in favor of this new urgent need, I started rummaging through the kitchen doors in the (im)possible mission of saving the snack (but most importantly saving face!
-I mean: I’m disorganized, it’s true, but others must not know! 😁).
+Skipping the grocery trip in favor of this new urgent need, I started rummaging through the kitchen cupboards in the (im)possible mission to save the snack (but above all my reputation!
+I mean: I’m disorganized, it’s true, but others don’t have to know it! 😄).

-But then… in the end, let’s admit it, that “I’ve run out of everything” is not always truthful.
-After all, those two or three basic ingredients, like flour, oil, and sugar, are usually always in a house, right?
-And I had them, more or less.
+But then… in the end, let’s face it, that “I’ve run out of everything” is not always true.
+Basically, those two or three basic ingredients, like flour, oil, and sugar, are always there in a house, right?
+And more or less I had them.

 Not only!
-Rummaging through the kitchen I also found some unsuspected things that I didn’t remember having!, like a small bag of pine nuts, rice flour (but when did I buy it???
-I don’t know!!!), one last egg, all alone, and so I decided I had enough to make some quick muffins.
+While rummaging in the kitchen I also found some unsuspected things I didn’t remember having!, like a little bag of pine nuts, rice flour (but when did I buy it??? no idea!!!), one last egg, all alone, and so I decided that I had what I needed to make quick muffins.

-Deciding to use apples in this improvised recipe was a conditioned reflex, my blogger colleagues can surely understand me.
+Deciding to use the apples in this improvised recipe was a conditioned reflex, my blogger colleagues can surely understand me.
 Why?
-Well, because today’s ingredient for Light and Tasty is… ta-dah… apples!!!
+Well, because today’s ingredient for Light and Tasty is… ta-da… apples!!!

-PS: “I decided to make quick muffins” is not a typo, that was the real intention, and it was until almost the end of the preparation.
-Then my instinctive attraction to spoon-drop cookies, which you know well, caught me again, and so the muffins became the soft cookies with apple that I now tell you about. 😊
+PS: “I decided to make quick muffins” is not a typo, that was the actual intent, and it was until almost the end of the preparation.
+Then the instinctive attraction I have for spooned cookies, as you well know, drew me back, and so the muffins became the soft apple cookies that I’m now telling you about. 😊

 - Preparation time: 10 Minutes